Enginerd14/Aqueliotroph/JOURNAL.md

 ## 2nd July 2026: Wiring and schematics
 I began the project by creating a schematic for all the wiring of the components.
+I decided to use an arduino uno (I know it's outdated and there are better microcontroller boards) as the circuit components are very simple and I already had two availale.
 I first decided to do this in KiCad however the pin numbering and labelling was confusing me so I switched over to tinker cad as I was using an arduino uno.
 This made it much easier to create a full schematic.
 Then I used really basic code to just simply test each component by produing a basic output on the simulation and confirmed the wiring was correct.

 Schematic: